natevw/fermata-couchdb/README.md

 - `fermata.couchdb([serverUrl])` — Returns a "URL proxy" object for the server's base URL.
 This gives you access to CouchDB's complete API via [Fermata's usual API](https://github.com/natevw/fermata#complete-documentation), following [its philosophy](https://github.com/natevw/fermata#why) of direct REST access.
 Pass a string with the `serverUrl` or omit to autodect. (**TBD**: The "autodection" currently just uses `"http://localhost:5984"` if no `serverUrl` is provided, but this could get a bit smarter in the future.)
 - `fermata.plugins.couchdb.watchChanges(databaseUrl, lastSeq, callback[, interval])` — Starts monitoring changes, returning a watcher object whose API is documented below. `databaseUrl` must be a Fermata URL object, using pre-set query parameters to customize many of the monitoring options, e.g. `db({include_docs:true, timeout:5e3})`.
 Changes will be monitored starting from `lastSeq`, which may be `'now'` if you aren't trying to catch up a set of existing data [**TBD**: why isn't this included in databaseUrl?].
 Your `callback` will be provided with an /array/ of changes (to support bulk handling) as its first and only argument.
 (Currently all error handling is done internally, which may not be ideal….)
 Finally, the `interval` parameter controls how changes are monitored.
 If omitted, it will long-poll using any `timeout` query parameter of `databaseURL`.
 If set to a number, the watcher will issue simple polls with `interval` milliseconds between the previous response and the next request.
 Under node.js you can also pass `'continuous'` to keep a persistent/streaming connection open.

+## Alternate Cloudant / BigCouch (/ CouchDB 2.0?) extended plugin

+Cloudant's "BigCouch" version of CouchDB [does not actually enforce read quorums](https://github.com/cloudant/bigcouch/issues/55#issuecomment-30186518)!
+This means that if a quorum *write* request yields a 202 response, there is no way to ever know whether the write ended up conflicting or not.
+So my recommendation is to treat such writes as failed from the upstream code's perspective.

+To facilitate this, this plugin offers a variant which, in the browser, is registered under the "bigcouch" name.
+To register under node.js you can follow this example, changing the variable names and/or registered name if you'd like:

+    var fermata = require('fermata'),
+        plugin = require('fermata-couchdb');
+    fermata.registerPlugin('bigcouch', plugin.bigcouch);

+This alternate plugin is used exactly as the main plugin.
+The only difference is that a response with a 202 status code will cause an error callback rather than a successful callback.

 ## Changes watcher API

 - `watcher.cancel()` — Stops (or pauses) monitoring changes.
 Any pending request will be aborted and no more callbacks will be sent; however, if you keep a reference to the watcher, its current status is preserved.